 In Iran, most of the cultivated area is under conventional tillage methods and conservation tillage methods have not been studied enough.
-For this reason, information on effect of different tillage methods on yield and quality of sugar beet is meager.
-Therefore, this study was planned to study the effect of different tillage methods on yield, yield components and some selected quality characteristics of sugar beet.
+For this reason, information on response of sugar beet to different tillage methods is meager.
+Therefore, this study was carried out to study the effect of different tillage methods on root yield and quality characteristics of sugar beet.